offsoc/onionplan/docs/proposals/usability/discovery/README.md

 That way, users can just write `torproject` in their browser instead of having to remember that big string.

 While it's possible to use the so-called _Naming Systems_ to provide a way for this discovery, there are also techniques where the regular site (like `torproject.org`) can itself announce it's .onion counterpart.
+We call this broad range of techniques to translate semantically meaningful names into Onion Services addresses as "Onion Discovery", i.e, Onion Discovery is service discovery for Onion Services.

 There are many proposals out there describing how this discovery can be done, which are categorized and described below.